 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is the euphemism treadmill.

 Psychologist and linguist Stephen Pinker coined the term euphemism treadmill in a 1994 article in the New York Times.
 It refers to a process by which words that are used as a euphemism for a concept that’s somehow tainted then end up becoming tainted themselves by association.
-At that point, a new euphemism is identified as socially correct, and it chugs along for a while until it picks up the taint as well, and people seek a new term is sought.
+At that point, society generates a new “correct” euphemism.
+Then that chugs along for a while until it picks up the taint as well, and people seek a new term.

 Pinker pointed out that a good indication that there’s an underlying issue is that the euphemism treadmill keeps coming up with terms that are essentially synonymous with one another, e.g. coloured people, people of colour, Negro (literally, Spanish for black), and black.

 That underlying issue is, in the case of skin colour, racism.
 Even the most derogatory N-word derives from the Latin for black, but countless layers of complexity and history have piled up on top of it.
-All that complexity and history just gets passed along to the next popular term people choose.
+All that complexity and history passes right on along to the next popular term people choose.

 Pinker also gives the example of water closet/bathroom/restroom/lavatory.
-The issue is that what happens in/on a toilet is considered socially unpalatable, no matter what word you use for it.
+The issue is that people view what happens in/on a toilet as socially unpalatable, no matter what word you use for it.
 Garbage collection/sanitation/environmental services is another example; if people believe that what’s involved is dirty, that figurative dirt is going to rub off on the word.

 This doesn’t mean that we should consider insults to be acceptable.
 Rather, it means that change has to occur at the level of the underlying issue, not at the level of euphemistic words.